 Tip: Once you’ve finished preparing everything, don’t forget to add a few holiday flourishes to liven up your space.
 This can include wreaths and garlands, dreidels, stockings, scented candles, throw blankets with holiday prints or any other festive items.
 When the holidays are over and your guests leave, you can follow these steps to store your holiday decor safely until next year. |

 Lastly, if your guests have small children or pets that will be staying with you, it’s important to remove any potential safety hazards before they arrive.
 Move fragile and valuable items from easy-to-reach places, and make sure bookcases, TVs and larger pieces of furniture are securely mounted to walls to prevent them from tipping over.
-You’ll also want to keep cleaning products, over-the-counter medicines and prescription drugs out of sight and reach and move any plants that may be toxic to pets.
+You’ll also want to keep cleaning products, over-the-counter medicines, and prescription drugs out of sight and reach, as well as move any plants that may be toxic to pets.

 We hope these tips have helped you get your home ready for guests during the holidays.
 For more organization and storage ideas, head to the SmartStop blog.
 In the meantime, happy holidays and hosting!